 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 This website may ask you to submit personal information.
-It is the policy of ZiaBia to collect and use this data in a responsible way in accordance with the General Data Protection Regulation (GDPR).
+It is the policy of ZiaBia to collect and use this data in a responsible way in accordance with the UK Data Protection Act 2018, including the UK General Data Protection Regulation (UK-GDPR) as retained under the European Union (Withdrawl) Act 2018.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).